ggare-cmu/ggare-cmu/_pages/about.md

 **Research Interests**\
 My research interests are in the area of Computer Vision and Deep Learning with a focus on Video Understanding targeting both natural and medical image domains.

-I obtained my master's degree in Electrical and Computer Engineering at CMU in December 2020, wherein I carriedout research under Prof.[John Galeotti](https://www.ri.cmu.edu/ri-faculty/john-galeotti/), Prof.[Aswin C Sankaranarayanan](https://www.ece.cmu.edu/directory/bios/sankaranarayanan-aswin.html), and Prof.[Deva Ramanan](https://www.ri.cmu.edu/ri-faculty/deva-kannan-ramanan/), .
+I obtained my master's degree in Electrical and Computer Engineering at CMU in December 2020, wherein I carried out research under Prof.[John Galeotti](https://www.ri.cmu.edu/ri-faculty/john-galeotti/), Prof.[Aswin C Sankaranarayanan](https://www.ece.cmu.edu/directory/bios/sankaranarayanan-aswin.html), and Prof.[Deva Ramanan](https://www.ri.cmu.edu/ri-faculty/deva-kannan-ramanan/).
 Prior to that, I got my bachelor's degree in Computer Science at [B. M. S. College of Engineering, India](https://www.bmsce.ac.in/).

-I worked as a Software Engineer and Data Scientist at Dish Networks/[Sling Media](https://www.linkedin.com/company/sling-media/), a consumer electronics company for 3 years.
+I worked as a Software Engineer and Data Scientist at [Sling Media](https://www.linkedin.com/company/sling-media/) subsidiary of Dish Networks, a consumer electronics company for 3 years.

 <!-- Currently, along with my PhD program at CMU, I worked at [Cylab](https://www.cylab.cmu.edu/) as a research assistant. -->